 Module Leader: Louise Connacher

-This interactive full-day training session (which combines theory-based learning with a series of interactive group sessions) gives an understanding of the duties imposed on organisations by the General Data Protection Regulation (“GDPR”), which will come into force in May 2018.
+This interactive full-day training session (which combines theory-based learning with a series of interactive group sessions) gives an understanding of the duties imposed on organisations by the General Data Protection Regulation (“GDPR”), which came into force in May 2018.

 The GDPR imposes duties on those who collect, store, manage and destroy data, and will be relevant to virtually all organisations in the UK.

 - an understanding of the main concepts of the GDPR:

 - special categories of personal data

 - data processing

 - key data protection principles

 - individuals' rights, including subject access requests and the right to be forgotten